Universal Dynamic Regret and Constraint Violation Bounds for Constrained Online Convex Optimization: COCO with First-order Feedback

-In this Section, we present a new algorithm for COCO that achieves a universal dynamic regret and CCV bounds while using only \emph{first-order} gradient feedback information.
-The pseudocode of the algorithm is given in Algorithm \ref{COCOAlgonew1}.
+In this section, we present our second COCO algorithm that achieves competitive performance for any convex and bounded decision set while utilizing only first-order gradient feedback.
+The pseudocode of the proposed algorithm is given below in Algorithm \ref{COCOAlgonew1}.